- 1 of 1 Photos | View More Photos

 A key element for that to happen is the sale of bricks and benches to help pay for the additions to the park.
 Veterans from VFW Post 6768 and American Legion Post 801 are helping with the volunteer effort.

-Bricks with names inscribed range in price from $100 to $500 while 6-foot, solid granite benches with a brass plate inscriptions of an individual, company or organization are $3,500.
+Bricks with names inscribed range in price from $100 to $500 while 6-foot, post-consumer plastic benches with a brass plate inscriptions of an individual, company or organization are $3,500.
 Picnic tables are $4,000, and monetary donations can also be made.

 For more information, go to the website at nordoniahillsveteransmemorialpark.com.